tylerakonom/Lowry-Hexadecenoic/README.md

 Finally, [**this**](https://github.com/tylerakonom/Lowry-Hexadecenoic/blob/master/filenames.txt) document was provided by David Smith to make sense of the naming scheme for each ".fq.gz" file.

+All meetings of the Lowry RNA-Seq group were stored in the lowryc projects directory.
+To access them, use the tutorial located [**here**](https://curc.readthedocs.io/en/latest/compute/data-transfer.html) to set up a globus endpoint on your computer, and access the data stored on summit at:

+	$ /projects/lowryc/meetings/

 Software will be called from the container located in the summit module at:

 	$ /projects/lowryc/software/containers/rnaseq.sif